-The ACCESS Program was a 5-year global program, sponsored by the U.S. Agency for International Development (USAID), that improved the health and survival of mothers and their newborns in more than 25 countries.
+The Access to Clinical and Community Maternal, Neonatal and Women's Health Services (ACCESS) Program was a 5-year global program, sponsored by the U.S. Agency for International Development (USAID), that improved the health and survival of mothers and their newborns in more than 25 countries.
 Awarded to Jhpiego in 2004, Program partners were Save the Children, Constella Futures, the Academy for Educational Development, the American College of Nurse-Midwives and IMA World Health.
 The ACCESS Program ended 31 December 2009.

 USAID’s follow-on project for maternal and newborn health was MCHIP, awarded to Jhpiego and partners in September 2008.
 Click here to be redirected.